 Photo: Instagram @alexpreview

-The online hotel booking business is huge (around 1 trillion room nights booked in 2018), and there is a constant stream of new sites all claiming to be the best.
+The online hotel booking business is huge (approximately around 1.2 trillion room nights to be booked in 2020), and there is a constant stream of new sites all claiming to be the best.

 It’s all very well being able to save money, but if you have to spend several hours searching different sites then it may feel like it wasn’t worth the saving.

-With this in mind, I have completed an analysis of the most popular sites available as of October 2019 (you are welcome to send your recommendations).
+With this in mind, I have completed an analysis of the most popular sites available as of December 2019 from best to worst (you are welcome to send your recommendations).

 There are lots of factors that people need to consider when choosing a metasearch engine, and I’ve tried to cover all of those with a range of searches and results criteria so that we can see if different services work best for different needs.